 The revised constitution is referred to as “this Constitution II” throughout.

 These ideas need to be stated at the outset, though the ideas themselves are not new and in fact exist (with different wording) in the 1787 Constitution.

 Adapted from the 1787 Constitution, Article VI, first paragraph.

 Adapted from the 1787 Constitution, Article VII.
 The two new ideas here are (1) that ratification by each state depends on the will of the people (a plebiscite) rather than by an act of a legislature or convention and (2) ratification and implementation of the whole document depend on the approval of states that comprise at least 60% of the United States population.
 Of course we could choose a lower bar for putting this Constitution II into effect.
 We could accept the bar of 9 states from the 1787 Constitution.
 Note: the 9 most populous states (California, Texas, Florida, New York, Illinois, Pennsylvania, Ohio, Georgia, and North Carolina) hold 51% of the US population; hence the notion that any collection of nine or more states that constitute a majority of the US population can put this new Constitution II into effect in those states that have approved it is not really too far-fetched.
 Nevertheless, this first very rough draft specifies 60% of the states comprising 60% of the population.
-(Note that, if Amendment NNN to the 1787 Constitution is adopted, then this stipulation is not needed.)
+(Note that, if the Amendment on Amendments to the 1787 Constitution is adopted, then this stipulation is not needed.)

 That is, a year evenly divisible by 4.